An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Abstract

 \section{Abstract}

 While pretrained language models achieve excellent performance on natural language understanding benchmarks, they tend to rely on spurious correlations and generalize poorly to out-of-distribution (OOD) data.
 Recent work has explored using counterfactually-augmented data (CAD)---data generated by minimally perturbing examples to flip the ground-truth label---to identify robust features that are invariant under distribution shift.
-However, empirical results using CAD for OOD generalization have been mixed.
-To explain this discrepancy, we draw insights from a linear Gaussian model and demonstrate the pitfalls of CAD.
-Specifically, we show that (a) while CAD is effective at identifying robust features, it may prevent the model from learning \emph{unperturbed} robust features, and (b) CAD may exacerbate existing spurious correlations in the data.
-Our results show that the lack of perturbation diversity in current CAD datasets limits its effectiveness on OOD generalization, calling for innovative crowdsourcing procedures to elicit diverse perturbation of examples.
+However, empirical results using CAD during training for OOD generalization have been mixed.
+To explain this discrepancy, through a toy theoretical example and empirical analysis on two crowdsourced CAD datasets, we show that: (a) while features perturbed in CAD are indeed robust features, it may prevent the model from learning \emph{unperturbed} robust features; and (b) CAD may exacerbate existing spurious correlations in the data.
+Our results thus show that the lack of perturbation diversity limits CAD's effectiveness on OOD generalization, calling for innovative crowdsourcing procedures to elicit diverse perturbation of examples.